-CIS 105 INTRODUCTION TO COMPUTERS - 501 COMPUTER APPLICATIONS
+CIS 105 INTRODUCTION TO COMPUTERS - 501 COMPUTER APPLICATIONS 3 credits at GC

 The student will learn how to use the computer as a resource or tool which can be applied to current and future educational or employment pursuits and increase their comfort level using computers.
 Advanced topics on computer applications will include multimedia, the Internet, and computer-based tools.
 Culminates in a final project.